MIAMI BEACH

 If the bride is sporty and the girls are a bit competitive, plan a night at Lucky Strike (1692 Michigan Avenue) a high tech bowling alley night club just off Lincoln Road.
 With a little advance planning, you can order some customized bowling shirts and goofy trophies and throw an impromptu Tournament of Champions.
 Pit the married girls against the single ones or the bad girls against the good...
 Think of a category that most suits your personalities and let the games begin!
 Lucky Strike has a great munchie menu and a staff of experienced party professionals who will help you plan your semi-friendly competition.

-Most visitors to South Beach enjoy a 90-minute tour of the star's homes on Duck Tours aqua coach, a motorized vehicle that drives into the bay and transforms into a boat.
-For your surprise package, why not take everyone on a mystery cruise aboard the brand new ferry to Key West (www.seakeywestexpress.com)?
-Group rates are available for the lovely day cruise departing from Key Biscayne at 8:30am.
-Arriving in time for lunch, you'll have 5 hours to sightsee or to tackle the famous Duval Street Pub Crawl before boarding the ferry back to Miami.
+Most visitors to South Beach enjoy a 90-minute tour of the star’s homes on Duck Tours South Beach aqua coach, a motorized vehicle that drives into the bay and transforms into a boat.
+For your surprise package, why not take everyone on a road trip to Key West?
+Rent a car or jump on a bus in the morning and you’ll arrive in time for the famous Duval Street Pub Crawl.
 Enjoy fresh seafood at the waterfront Half Shell Raw Bar (231 Margaret Street) or a gourmet meal at the fabulous Marquesa Inn (600 Fleming Street).
-The folks at Key West Walking Tours (www.keywestwalkingtours.com) will happily meet your party at the dock and lead you on a bachelorette adventure you're not soon to forget.
+The folks at Key West Walking Tours will happily lead you on a bachelorette adventure you’re not soon to forget.

 Bachelorettes on South Beach have carte blanche at all of the best clubs and bars.
 A few telephone calls before your trip will open many doors.
 Research Miami's hottest clubs to see what kind of music they feature, what special performances they're scheduling and what offers they make to groups out celebrating a special event.
 While most visitors expect to stand in lines at the top doors, parties of single women often breeze right past the bouncers and into the fun.
 Be friendly, dress up, and tip generously and you'll find there's a place on every dance floor in town for you and the girls.